bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 This gives us a good intuition about what it means to have curvature.
-Starting with the centre diagram (zero curvature), we see that a cylindrical surface has *flat or zero* curvature in one dimension (blue) and curved around the other dimension (green), resulting in zero curvature.
-Moving to the right, the sphere on has curvature along its to axis in the *same direction*, resulting in a positive curvature.
-And to the left, we see the saddle sheet has curvature along its axis in *different directions*, resulting in negative curvature.
+Starting with the centre diagram (zero curvature), we see that a cylindrical surface has *flat or zero* curvature on one axis (blue) but is curved along the other axis (green), resulting in zero curvature.
+Moving to the right, the sphere has curvature along its two axes in the *same direction*, resulting in a positive curvature.
+And to the left, we see the saddle sheet has curvature along its two axes in *different directions*, resulting in negative curvature.
-In fact, the Gaussian curvature is the product of its two `principal curvatures <https://en.wikipedia.org/wiki/Principal_curvature>`__, which we won't get into detail here but corresponds to our intuition of how a surface curves along its two main axes.
+In fact, Gaussian curvature is the product of its two `principal curvatures <https://en.wikipedia.org/wiki/Principal_curvature>`__, which we won't get into detail here but corresponds to our intuition of how a surface curves along its two main axes.